Can You Do EMDR at Home? A Therapist’s Guide to Self-Directed EMDR

 This guide is written for you.
 Not to talk you out of self-directed EMDR work or doing EMDR at home, but to be honest about what it can do, where it tends to hit a wall, and what to look for if you want more support.
 I'm a trauma therapist in Las Vegas, and I work with clients across Nevada, Utah, New Jersey, and Colorado, many of whom started exactly where you are.

-EMDR is a trauma therapy that helps your nervous system process memories that still feel unresolved, ones that show up as anxiety, numbness, reactivity, or a sense that you can't fully move on.
+EMDR is a trauma therapy approach that helps your nervous system process memories that still feel unresolved, ones that show up as anxiety, numbness, reactivity, or a sense that you can't fully move on.
 Some elements of self-EMDR can be practiced on your own.
 Others really do require another regulated nervous system in the room.

 Here's what you need to know about both.